top of page

 Face-to-Face Connection (the real medicine)

-• Sports teams, music, theater, robotics, Scouts, youth group; anything with regular in-person meetings.
+• Join sports teams, music, theater, robotics, Scouts, or youth groups—anything with regular in-person meetings.

 • Pro tip: Call the coach or leader personally and ask them to pair your teen with a positive friend for built-in accountability.